CodeNKasch/OneNightOneTent/README.md

-# OneNiteOneTent - Android Map App
+# OneNiteTent - Android Map App

 ## Overview

-OneNiteOneTent is an Android application designed to help users find and explore tent-friendly locations.
+OneNiteTent is an Android application designed to help users find and explore tent-friendly locations of [1nitetent](https://1nitetent.com).
 It displays these locations as markers on a Google Map, providing users with details about each spot.

 ## Features